Green Graded: Difficulty 1-3

 Blue Graded: Difficulty 4-6

 Our blue graded sea kayaking trips are suitable for fit paddlers with a minimum of 5 full days of sea kayaking experience, with a basic level of technical competence.
 You can expect 6/7 hours of sea kayaking each day, with plenty of breaks onshore to stretch your legs.
 You will also be asked to assist with carrying the boats to and from the water, working as a team.

 The kayaking will be in coastal waters with few open crossings but you can expect to be paddling in some choppier conditions during the trip.
 This may be around Sea State 3 (with waves up to 1m high).
 On the higher Blue grade trips, you may be paddling in more exposed areas and encounter stronger winds and waves up to Sea State 4.

 If you are unsure about your experience or about Sea States, please give us a call or email to discuss.
 If you do not yet have enough experience we suggest our Green graded sea kayaking trips.

 In the event of bad weather preventing us from kayaking your guide will offer an alternative activity such as a hike.

 Red Graded: Difficulty 7-9

 Our Red grade sea kayaking trips are designed for experienced paddlers with a good level of fitness.
-You can expect around 6 hours and up to 8 hours of paddling each day, traveling over 15km.
+You can expect around 6 hours and up to 8 hours of paddling each day, traveling over 20km.